ecoacoustics/known-problems/README.md

 ## Why

-Sharing the information about issues with acoustic sensors can be time saving for other people.
+Sharing information about issues with acoustic sensors can be time saving for other people.
-Ssharing the workarounds and tools to deal with the issues listed here means people won't have to spend time trying ot figure out to fix the issues themselves.
+Sharing the workarounds and tools to deal with the issues listed here means people won't have to spend time trying ot figure out to fix the issues themselves.
-Moreover, central and technical description of problems can be useful when communicating with vendors about their product and possible issues.
+Moreover, a central and technical description of problems can be useful when communicating with vendors about their product and possible issues.

 This repository is not intended to be an indictment.
 Any technology used at scale